cgspeck/largeprintsplitter/README.md

   --page_size PAGE_SIZE
                         Page size, e.g. a3, a4
-  --overlap OVERLAP     Print overlap in mm --svg_start_scale SVG_START_SCALE
+  --overlap OVERLAP     Print overlap in mm
+  --margins MARGINS     Print margins in mm
+  --outfile OUTFILE     Filename to save pdf to --svg_start_scale SVG_START_SCALE
                         When using SVG, this is the largest scale factor to attempt to generate an image